What is a Sleep Apnea Mask?

 Skin Irritation/Marks ~25% Over-tightening, allergies, poor fit Loosen straps, use mask liners, try memory foam cushions

-Aerophagia (Air Swallowing) ~16% Swallowing pressurized air Lower pressure if possible, try APAP, elevate head
+Aerophagia (Air Swallowing) ~16% Swallowing pressurized air Lower pressure if possible, try APAP, elevate head while sleeping

-*Claustrophobic tendencies reported in study participants
+*Claustrophobic tendencies reported among CPAP users in clinical studies

-⚠️ When to Contact Your Doctor
+When to Contact Your Sleep Specialist

 Seek medical attention if you experience: